Skip to content

 There are two workflows for moving files.
 Choose the tab below that best matches your situation.

-1. Check your home space usage with the powertool file-sizes:
+1. First, log into a development node.
+Check your home space usage with the powertool file-sizes:

 1